Hong-Bo/github-tutorial/README.md

 There are several things that need to be done in advance:
 1. Create an account at [GitHub](https://pages.github.com/)
-2.
+2. Get a computer, Mac/Linux/Windows

 ## Create a repository

-A repository can be created in several ways
+A repository can be created in several ways:

 ### Using GitHub

-You can create a repository following the simple creation instructions.
+You can create a repository on GitHub following the simple creation instructions.
 Do not forget initialize your repository with a README.

 ### From local files

-More than often, you have already written down
+More than often, you have developed some parts of a project before you realize that you want to put it on GitHub.
+Is it a little late?
+Don't worry.
+You can put your files on GitHub anytime you want.

+Suppose you have a folder like this
 ```
-Give an example
+/hello
+    say_hello.py
 ```

 ## Deployment